-Another situation which seems to keep coming up in many community banks and credit unions is that there are business functions which seem to get done, but that function is not documented and the leadership team either doesn’t realize the accountability exists or assumes it just naturally happens.
+Another situation which seems to keep coming up in many community banks and credit unions is that there are business functions which seem to get done, but that function is not documented and the senior leadership team either doesn’t realize the accountability exists or assumes it just naturally happens.

 We see this most often with Customer Service and the Customer Experience.
 Customer service is part of the customer experience, so customer experience is something which needs to have a seat accountable for this critical business function.
 I could go on and on about what customer experience is, but for the purposes of this article, let’s say it is the experience your customer has with your organization from the marketing materials to your call center.
 Customer experience encompasses everything your customer sees, feels and experiences.
 If this critical area is not intentionally managed from an accountability standpoint, your customer experience will vary based on who or what the client is interacting with at that moment.

 In part three of this series, we’ll talk about some of the building blocks of an accountability chart.

 - For more information about building a world-class customer service organization, read The Customer Service Revolution by John R. DiJulius.

 - Download Gino Wickman’s free book called Decide.